gjbogaerts/roylen-react-server/README.md

 - create an uploads/pics folder in src, make it writeable
 - create an env/keys.js file in src, with your auth keys etc.
 - create an env/sendgrid.js file in the same location.
+- do npm install in server folder
+- do pm2 restart api